M.S., Civil Engineering/Water Resources, 2001

 From 1995 to 2004, Mark was a structural engineer and curtain wall consultant for Design Engineering & Consulting, Inc. in Richardson, Texas.
 In 2004, Mark established Wesley Engineering Group, Inc., which is currently located in San Antonio, Texas.

 Mark has over 17 years of experience with design consultation and structural analysis for curtain wall, window wall, and all types of cladding systems.
 His experience extends to performing due-diligence on existing cladding systems and blast mitigation design and analysis for cladding systems, including dynamic analyses.
 Mark also has experience working on projects in heavy seismic zones such as San Francisco and Manila and high-rise projects in high wind zones such as Hong Kong, Taiwan, and the Philippines.

 Mark is a registered professional engineer in five states: California, Texas, New York, Illinois, and Nevada.

 Mark is married to Mari Garza-Bird, also a B.S.C.E. and M.S.C.E.
-Texas Tech University graduate and member of the Civil and Environmental Engineering Academy.
+Texas Tech University graduate and member of the Civil, Environmental, and Construction Engineering Academy.